Cookies on this website

 Memory & Sleep lab

-I am a Postdoctoral Fellow affiliated with the Memory & Sleep Lab (PI Bernhard Staresina).
-My work is funded by a Newton International Fellowship from The Royal Society.
+I am a Postdoctoral Fellow in the Memory & Sleep Lab, led by Professor Bernhard Staresina.
+My work was initially funded by a Newton International Fellowship from the Royal Society, and I am now supported by a Banting Postdoctoral Fellowship from NSERC.

-During my Postdoctoral research, I will tackle questions related to the neural code of episodic memories as they are transformed during sleep.
+During my postdoctoral research, I am investigating the neural code of episodic memories and how these codes are reactivated, reorganised, and transformed through sleep-dependent consolidation.

-I completed a M.Sc. and Ph.D. degree in cognitive neuroscience at the Université de Montréal (Montréal, Canada), where I worked with Frédéric Gosselin and Ian Charest.
+I completed my M.Sc. and Ph.D. in cognitive neuroscience at the Université de Montréal in Canada, where I worked with Frédéric Gosselin and Ian Charest.

 Recent publications